URC Policies and Guidelines

 URC awards, available on a competitive basis, are short-term (12-month), non-renewable grants, capped at the amount specified in each category.
 All fees and expenses should fall within the total dollar amount awarded, and should be spent within the 12-month award period.

-• Direct expenses for the currently awarded project.
+- Direct expenses for the current proposed project.

 All policies apply to currently awarded URC grants and are not retroactive.

-• Purchase of books or computer software, subscribing to professional journals;
+- Purchase of books, computer software, and/or subscriptions to professional journals

 The URC faculty co-directors will consider written requests for No-cost Extensions to include the following: